AcoAlexDev/Aco-JUCE-CMake-Template/README.md

 Contributions are especially welcome to improve compatibility while maintaining simplicity.<br>

-To learn more about CMake check the [TAP youtube explaination](https://www.youtube.com/watch?v=FLP_AVbzueY)
+To learn more about CMake check the [TAP youtube explaination](https://www.youtube.com/watch?v=FLP_AVbzueY) I have planned to publish a elaborated youtube tutorial on the template approx. 1 month after release if some bugs persist now

 ## File Overview
 - CMakeLists.txt: Defines the build configuration for your JUCE project.
 This file includes paths, settings, and metadata necessary for compilation.<br>